-According to the National Osteoporosis Foundation (NOF), an estimated 10.2 million Americans aged 50+ are affected by the disease along, with another 43 million who have low bone mass.
-Furthermore, according to the NOF study, the total of Americans with either osteoporosis or low bone mass (which could lead to osteoporosis) will increase to over 71 million by 2030.
+According to the National Osteoporosis Foundation (NOF), about 10.2 million Americans aged 50+ suffer from osteoporosis.
+Another 43 million have low bone mass.
+The NOF study also states that the number of Americans with either osteoporosis or low bone mass (which could lead to osteoporosis) will increase to over 71 million by 2030.

 What Is Osteoporosis?

 It is a condition that causes the weakening of your bones as you get older.
 It makes your bones more fragile and susceptible to breaking and fracturing.
-Although losing bone mass is a normal part of the aging process, some people lose bone mass much faster than others and this places them at risk of osteoporosis.
+Although losing bone mass is a normal part of the aging process, some people lose bone mass much faster than others.
+This places them at risk of osteoporosis.

-Women are more likely to have osteoporosis; especially since they lose bone quickly in the first few years after menopause.
+Women are more likely to have osteoporosis.
+They often lose bone quickly in the first few years after menopause.
 Other risk factors include:

 - Long-term use of corticosteroids.